dotnet/docs-tools/WhatsNew.Cli/README.md

       - **admin:org** > **read:org**
 1. For private repos in the *MicrosoftDocs* GitHub organization, after generating the PAT, select **Enable SSO** and choose **Authorize** for the **MicrosoftDocs**.
 1. Store the PAT in an environment variable named `GitHubKey`.
-1. Set up an OSPO personal access token
-   > This step is required for versions 2.0 and above.

-   The OSPO personal access token is required to access the OSPO API.
-This API determines community contributors and Microsoft employee and vendor contributors.
-1. Request a token at [Visual Studio Online](https://ossmsft.visualstudio.com/_usersSettings/tokens).
-You can disable all scopes *except* read:user profile.
-1. Store the token in an environment variable named "OspoKey". **If you are using the GitHub Action to generate the PR automatically**, add the key as a secret in your repository:
-   - Go to **Settings** on your repo.
-   - Select **Secrets**
-   - Add "OSPO_KEY" as a **Repository Secret**.
-1. Install the [.NET SDK 7.0](https://dotnet.microsoft.com/download/dotnet) or later.
+1. Install the [.NET SDK 8.0](https://dotnet.microsoft.com/download/dotnet) or later.
 1. build and publish the tool.
 The `WhatsNew.Cli` folder is at the root of the repository you closed in step 1.
 By default, this builds the *Debug* configuration.

     ```bash
     cd ./WhatsNew.Cli